-It's much more difficult to rank in Google than it is on Etsy (just make sure you're tagging your items properly), which is why I recommend starting on Etsy.
+It's much more difficult to rank in Google than it is on Etsy which is why I recommend starting on Etsy.

 4. Etsy Stores are “Less Professional”

-I don't know about you, but when I Google something like handmade leather bag, I am interested in the listings that don't come from Amazon, eBay, and Etsy.
+I don't know about you, but when I Google something like a handmade leather bag, I am most interested in the listings that don't come from Amazon, eBay, and Etsy.

 I'm far more likely to click on an actual store, with its own domain and shop rather than an Etsy listing.
 That's because the business seems more legitimate, and this is the case for almost all higher priced goods.